lwtan90/ATTRACTgenome/README.md

 2. PLINK v1.9 (https://zzz.bwh.harvard.edu/plink/)

 This pipeline runs on SGE.
 Please modify the execution of the scripts if you have other linux system.
-The key script to burdentestPIPELINE.sh is bin/burdentest/burden.sh
+The key script to burdentestPIPELINE.sh is bin/burdentest/burden.sh.

+### burden.sh

 ```
 #!/bin/bash